romanbrancato/CameraXProject/index.md

             }
         )
  ```
  This defines what happens when the videoCapture button is pressed.
-This is to be added into the captureVideo(){} block:
+This is to be added into the captureVideo(){} block
  ```
         val videoCapture = this.videoCapture ?: return